jondowson/pod/README.md

 You can deploy these different configurations to the same machines and they will not interfere with each other.
 As such pod is very useful in development/testing environments as well as setting up dse in production when opscenter is not an option.

-Pod will distribute, untar and configure all software sent to each server as per two configuration files.
+Pod will distribute, untar and configure all software sent to each server as per two pod configuration files.
 Out of the box - this will create a folder on your desktop with the unpacked software, data and log folders all in one place.
 Note: you have control over where data,logs and folders are put by editing its two configuration files.